 Ocean Vuong is a poet and fiction writer whose work considers class, queerness, family, and identity.
 His epistolary novel, On Earth We’re Briefly Gorgeous (2019), was an immediate and enduring bestseller described by the Los Angeles Times as a “series of high notes that trembles exquisitely almost without break.”
+Q&A moderated by musician Perfume Genius.

 On Earth We’re Briefly Gorgeous is a letter from a son to a mother who cannot read.
 Written when the speaker, Little Dog, is in his late twenties, the letter unearths a family’s history that began before he was born — a history whose epicenter is rooted in Vietnam — and serves as a doorway into parts of his life his mother has never known, all of it leading to an unforgettable revelation.
 At once a witness to the fraught yet undeniable love between a single mother and her son, it is also a brutally honest exploration of race, class, and masculinity.